32nd Annual Christmas Festival

 Taverner's 6-voice Magnificat is not far behind in terms of difficulty, building on the uniquely embellished style of the Eton Choirbook.
 This style is on full display in Browne's Stabat juxta, scored for the most unusual combination of four tenors and two basses.
 Add the Josquin and Sheppard items, chosen for their seasonal texts, and you have an extraordinarily powerful survey of renaissance writing.

 The Choir of Trinity College Cambridge has established itself as one of the leading mixed-voice choirs in the world.
 In addition to singing the liturgy in the College Chapel, the Choir enjoys a programme of high-profile performances and recordings, international tours and regular broadcasts.

-After the sell-out success of its recent Christmas Festival performances, the Choir again joins forces with the Orchestra of the Age of Enlightenment for the Mass in B minor, one of Bach's greatest choral works.
+After the sell-out success of its recent Christmas Festival performances, the Choir again joins forces with the Orchestra of the Age of Enlightenment for Bach's Christmas Oratorio, Parts 1, 2, 3, 6.
 Stephen Layton conducts and they are joined by four outstanding soloists.